Skip to main content

 (3) The CW specialist contacts the CPS Programs Unit immediately for additional information when a CPS alert is found during a search.

 (4) When there is an open CW case regarding the family, the assigned CW specialist obtains the name of any current OKDHS employee involved with the family.
-Contact is initiated with any assigned OKDHS employee, when possible, prior to the first contact with the child and family to determine the case status and to request the case records.
+The CW specialist initiates contact with any assigned OKDHS employee, when possible, prior to the first contact with the child and family to determine the case status and to request the case records.

 (5) When it is determined the family had CPS involvement in another state, the CW specialist contacts CPS in the other state, and: